West Pointe à la Hache, Louisiana

 Unincorporated community in Louisiana, U.S.

 West Pointe à la Hache is an unincorporated community in Plaquemines Parish, Louisiana, United States.

 The community, which stands on Louisiana Highway 23, is on the southwest bank of the Mississippi River with Pointe à la Hache directly across the river to the northeast, to which it is connected by the Pointe à la Hache Ferry.

 Woodland Plantation, which has been depicted on the label of Southern Comfort since the 1930s, is an antebellum mansion in the community.
-It is listed on the National Register of Historic Places.
+It is listed in the National Register of Historic Places (NHRP).

+Its St. Patrick's Catholic Church, now called Spirits Hall, is also listed in the NHRP.